scottonanski/persistent-mind-model/IMPLEMENTATION_GUIDE.md

           claimName: pmm-pvc
 ```

-This implementation guide provides comprehensive coverage of the PMM Next-Stage Architecture, enabling developers to quickly adopt and deploy this revolutionary AI consciousness platform.
+This implementation guide covers the PMM next-stage architecture and practical usage, aligned to the shipped implementation.